 As part of their work, WCU faculty members are involved in using their scholarly learning in service to the community.
 The Boyer model of scholarship has earned national attention for WCU's focus on instructors who reach beyond traditional research and publications.

 Specific academic programs are accredited by various private, non-governmental organizations

 that seek to uphold and promote the quality of undergraduate and graduate studies.

 Western Carolina University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, education specialist and doctor's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of Western Carolina University.

 Western Carolina University has been offering instruction in Asheville since 1937.
 Since then, program choices have been expanded to meet the needs of the community.
 As a result, there is a wide, informal network of faculty, staff, alumni, and regional leaders who assist students in various ways, including internships, employment information, etc.

 WCU in Cullowhee

-Western Carolina University, which was founded in 1889, is part of the University of North Carolina and enrolls more 9000 students.
-WCU's campus in Cullowhee, N.C. is located on a 600-acre campus in a scenic valley between the Blue Ridge and Great Smoky mountains.
+Western Carolina University, which was founded in 1889, is part of the University of North Carolina and enrolls more 10,000 students.
+WCU in Cullowhee, N.C. is located on a 600-acre campus in a scenic valley between the Blue Ridge and Great Smoky mountains.
 Students in programs at Biltmore Park are welcome to participate in athletic, cultural and special events held on the Cullowhee campus.